 One of the problems with Oneness Theology deals with the resurrection of Jesus.
 Oneness Pentecostal theology states that Jesus had two natures while He was walking the earth.
 That is, He was both God and man.
 This is correct theology insofar as it states that within the one person of the Son, there are two natures: God and man.
 But it also states that God is now in the "form/mode/manifestation" of the Holy Spirit.
 If this is the case, what happened to Jesus' body after the ascension?
 Where is it?
 Is it alive?
 Is it in a coma?
 Was it dissolved?
 Does it still exist?
 Is Jesus, the man, still a person?
 If so, how can Jesus, the person with flesh and bones, also be the Holy Spirit?

-Nevertheless, some deny Jesus' resurrection by stating that the Bible says flesh and blood cannot inherit the kingdom of God, and therefore Jesus did not rise in the same body he died in.
+Nevertheless, some deny Jesus' resurrection by stating that the Bible says that flesh and blood cannot inherit the kingdom of God, and, therefore, Jesus did not rise in the same body He died in.
 But, we need to realize that the Bible says, "flesh and blood cannot inherit the kingdom of God" (1 Cor.
-15:50)--not flesh and bones as Jesus said He had (Luke 24:39).
+15:50)--not flesh and bones as Jesus said that He had (Luke 24:39).
 Is this important?
 Yes it is.
 Jesus’ blood was the sacrifice that cleanses us from sin (Lev.
-17:11; Heb.
+17:11, Heb.
 9:22).
 I suspect that Jesus' resurrected body did not have any blood in it.
 It was shed from His body on the cross.

 Jesus' Ascension and Return